 There are a number of significant corridors that cross Toronto from east to west and north to south, where high order cycling infrastructure has been installed, or is underway, or planned.
 These Major City-Wide Cycling Routes support a connected system across the Greater Toronto Area by linking with other cycling routes in neighbouring municipalities.
 These cycling routes complement those identified in broader Provincial and City Plans including the Metrolinx Regional Cycling Network Plan and TOcore.

 The network of Major City-Wide Cycling Routes consists of approximately 500 centreline km.
 Before the adoption of the 2019 Cycling Network Plan Update, there were about 170 km of Major City-Wide Routes in place.
-In 2021, there are about 200 km in place, or 40% of the network.
+By the end of 2024, approximately 230 km will be in place, or 46% of the network.

 The type of study needed for each corridor will take different forms for different streets depending on the corridor’s complexity of current and future uses, and the associated impacts.
 Some routes may include analysis of parallel streets to confirm the most feasible alignment of the route.
 All studies will be undertaken with a Complete Streets and Vision Zero approach to road safety, and all projects include public consultation and stakeholder engagement before seeking Council approval to install.

-On June 9, 2016 Toronto City Council approved the 10 Year Cycling Network Plan to connect, grow and renew infrastructure for Toronto’s cycling routes.
-On July 17, 2019 Toronto City Council approved the 2019 Cycling Network Plan Update, which provided a new timeframe to improve road work coordination, accountability, and implementation.
-On December 15, 2021 Toronto City Council approved the 2021 Cycling Network Plan Update, which included the next roll out of the near-term program, and recommended increases to budget and staff capacity.
+On June 9, 2016, Toronto City Council approved the 10 Year Cycling Network Plan to connect, grow and renew infrastructure for Toronto’s cycling routes.
+On July 17, 2019, Toronto City Council approved the 2019 Cycling Network Plan Update, which provided a new timeframe (near-term program and long-term vision) to improve road work coordination, accountability, and implementation.
+On December 15, 2021, Toronto City Council approved the 2021 Cycling Network Plan Update, which included the next roll out of the near-term program, and recommended increases to budget and staff capacity.
+On June 26, 2024, Toronto City Council adopted the Cycling Network Plan Update (2025-2027), including endorsement of the next three-year program and initiation of many Major City-Wide Cycling Routes.
 Links and details are listed below.

 City Council Decision, Recommendations, Staff Report and Attachments